Golden eagle: Status and conservation

 At one time, the golden eagle lived in a great majority of temperate Europe, North Asia, North America, North Africa, and Japan.
 Although widespread and quite secure in some areas, in many parts of the range golden eagles have experienced sharp population declines and have even been extirpated from some areas.
 The number of golden eagles from around the range is estimated to be between 170,000 and 250,000 while the estimates of breeding pairs are from 60,000 to 100,000.
 It has the largest known range of any member of its family, with a range estimated at 140 million square kilometers.
 If its taxonomic order is considered, it is the second most wide-ranging species after only the osprey (Pandion haliaetus).
 Few other eagle species are as numerous, though some species like the tawny eagle, wedge-tailed eagle and bald eagle have total estimated populations of a similar size to the golden eagle's despite their more restricted distributions.
 The world's most populous eagle may be the African fish eagle (Haliaeetus vocifer), which has a stable total population estimated at 300,000 and is found solely in Africa.
 On a global scale, the golden eagle is not considered threatened by the IUCN.

+A recent report said that according to a forestry study in England, the Golden Eagle can return for the first time in 150 years.
+This was achieved by a government conservation initiative, marking eight areas highly potential for reintroducing the eagles.
+This is backed by a £1 million in funding for the project.